cvonk/vscode-starters/ESP32/README.md

 ```
 Debugging requires symbolic data and gets easier when the code is not optimized for runtime or size.
 Use `[F1] » ESP-IDF: Launch gui configuration tool` to specify the `Debug (-Og)` compiler optimalization level.

-Built/upload/monitor (over UART).
+Press `ctrl-e` `d` to Built, upload and monitor over the serial port.
 Note that you can also upload the binary over JTAG (`program_esp filename.bin 0x10000 verify`).

 From the VSCode debug side bar (ctrl-shift-d), click on the green arrow at the top and select `GDB/JTAG` to connect to the target